 2. Email outreach

 Also known as sending “cold emails,” this technique requires straight-up emailing people and asking them for backlinks.
 Mainly it involves sending personalized emails to relevant websites and asking them to link back to your website.
 This requires careful research and planning in order to ensure that you are targeting the right people.
 You should also craft a personalized pitch that offers value, such as providing (kind, professional) feedback or offering something in exchange for a link back.
 This will help create a mutually beneficial relationship between you and the sites you are reaching out to.
+Additionally, if you’re looking for a more streamlined approach to acquiring backlinks, you may consider utilizing professional SEO backlink services.
+These services can help you identify relevant opportunities, connect with website owners, and establish high-quality backlinks to boost your website’s visibility and SEO rankings.

 3. Use their name